denis-torre/qibs-crispr-workshop/README.md

 <DDDDIIIIGIIHHHIIIIIIIIIIIIIIIIIIIIIIIIIIIIIHIIIIH
 ```

-Notice the structure of the reads: **TTCTTGTGGAAGGACGAAACACCG**-ATCCGGCAGGCAAAGTACCA-**GTTTTA**
+Note the structure of the reads: **TTCTTGTGGAAGGACGAAACACCG**-ATCCGGCAGGCAAAGTACCA-**GTTTTA**
-- The bolded sequences at the start and end of the reads correspond to the adapter sequences.
+- The bolded sequences at the start and end of the reads correspond to the adapter sequences, mostly consistent across all reads.
-- The middle sequence (20 bases) corresponds to the gRNA sequence.
+- The middle sequence (20 bases) corresponds to the gRNA sequence, which varies between reads.

 ### 5. Trim adapters with Cutadapt
 ---

 To remove the adapter sequences from the reads, we will use the `cutadapt` tool.
-First, we need to identify the adapter sequences used in the library preparation.
 For this dataset, we can use the following 5' adapter sequence: `TGTGGAAAGGACGAAACACCG`.

-Then, we can run `cutadapt` to trim the adapters from the reads, and retain the 20 base gRNA sequences.
+We can run `cutadapt` to trim the adapters from the reads, and retain the 20 base gRNA sequences.

 ```bash
 # Create output directory for trimmed FASTQ files